How Anton Voroniuk teaches 1M students with HeyGen

 - 1M+ students reached: AI avatars help Anton scale his teaching across Udemy, Coursera, and more.

-- Multilingual, platform-ready content: Videos are now customised for different languages and audiences.

-- Expanded creative range: Fast, polished content for courses, Instagram Reels, conferences and client promos.

-- Empowering students to create: Using Anton’s HeyGen courses on Udemy, learners have reported creating video content at 40x lower cost and 8x faster.
+- Empowering students to create: Using Anton’s HeyGen courses on Udemy, learners have reported creating video content at 40x lower cost and 8x greater speed.

 “It’s more than just a tool; it’s a real shift,” Anton said.
 “It empowers me to deliver professional results with minimal effort.”